 ... is the second panel on the left-hand side of the NTP screen.
 It has two switches:

-" NTP ON/OFF: This switch enables and disables NTP.
-See "Dis-/Enabling NTP" below.
+NTP ON/OFF: This switch enables and disables NTP.
+See "Dis-/Enabling NTP" on the next page.

 Note: When applying any changes NTP will usually restart automatically.
 Use this switch only to force a restart.